 - During the global lockdowns, we made a week of paid Flex-Leave available to anyone needing an extended break.
 The team also isn’t required to formally log periods under 1 day off when caring for themselves or others.

 - A recent survey showed that adding a Canva-wide Recharge Day for a collective team break has been one of the most impactful initiatives for wellbeing, especially for those in our team caring for others.

 - A way of supporting our team has been inviting our Wellbeing Partners, Select Wellness, to share tips.
 E.g.: Habits to Ease Anxiety, Creating Boundaries, and The Juggle is Real.

 - A good place to start is by identifying areas your team wants to excel in, possibly through a survey.
-Then develop programs or partnerships in those areas that the team can choose to take part in.
-Some programs we developed are Leadership Development, Coach Essentials for first-time coaches/managers, and Unstoppable Me.
+Then develop programmes or partnerships in those areas that the team can choose to take part in.
+Some programmes we developed are Leadership Development, Coach Essentials for first-time coaches/managers, and Unstoppable Me.

 - We formed a partnership with Project F to help us audit and improve our processes to achieve more equal and gender-diverse teams across all levels.

 - As part of the Canva team onboarding, we have an Introduction to DE&I session to ensure everyone who joins the team has the same access to information on the importance of DE&I from week 1.

 - We have recently shifted to a big focus on process documentation, avoiding reliance on casual knowledge to accommodate different learning styles for everyone to do their best work.

 - We have Fix-It and Diversity-Ideas forms for our team to voice ideas for improvements across Canva: